-Gone are the days when museums were filled with cases upon cases of stuffed animals and artefacts now it’s a hands on, interactive, media rich environment perfect for today’s kids and adults.
+Gone are the days when museums were filled with cases upon cases of stuffed animals and artefacts now it’s a hands-on, interactive, media-rich environment perfect for today’s kids and adults.

 What’s to see at the Natural History Museum

 The museum is full of exhibits that the kids will love!